 Learn how to cook with the hottest chili peppers in the world.
 Cooking with superhot chili peppers is a challenge, but with these tips you'll learn how to enjoy them responsibly, with plenty of recipes included.

 Super Hot chili peppers are gaining popularity, and that makes us wonderfully happy at Chili Pepper Madness.
-We love all chili peppers, from the heatless Bell Pepper all the way up to the devastatingly hot Moruga Scorpion which currently tops the scale at more than 2 Million Scoville Heat Units.
+We love all chili peppers, from the heatless Bell Pepper all the way up to the devastatingly hot Carolina Reaper which currently tops the scale at more than 2 Million Scoville Heat Units.

 What is a Super Hot chili pepper you ask?

 The super hot chili peppers are those that go beyond Habanero heat.
 They push the boundaries of the natural Scoville Scale and make the heat you might encounter with a jalapeno pepper more akin to a mild tickle.

 These super hots bring spice to a new level.

 To put things in perspective, we should discuss the Scoville Scale.
 The Scoville Unit of measurement was named for Wilbur Scoville in 1912.
 At the time, he worked for a pharmaceutical company named Parke-Davis where he developed a test called the “Scoville Organoleptic Test” which is used to measure chili pepper heat.

 You can learn more about the Scoville Scale here.

 In a nutshell, the higher the Scoville Unit of measurement assigned to a chili pepper, the hotter it is.

 The jalapeno pepper typically measures in between 2,500 SHU (Scoville Heat Units) and 8,000 SHU.
 A Serrano, which is a bit hotter than a jalapeno, measures 5,000 to 23,000 SHU.